hunter-teacher-cert/unit_plan-introduction-to-game-development-hs/README.md

   - Create Game

 Students will complete various activities that will build their understanding of the various components necessary to design and develop games in Roblox.
-After completing all of the activities, students will be challenged to complete their own game utilizing all of the concepts and skills they learned throughout the unit.
+After completing all of the activities, students will be challenged to design/develop their own game utilizing all of the concepts and skills they learned throughout the unit.

 This unit will be completed during our double-period session on Fridays as a stand-alone CS application series.